PaulleDemon/AWS-deployment/django-channels.md

 ### Debugging tips:

-Daphne will run your websockets connection on port 5000. you can manually start this by going to your current directory activating your environment in your EC2 instance and running
+Daphne will run your WebSockets connection on port 5000. you can manually start this by going to your current directory activating your environment in your EC2 instance and running
 ```
 daphne -b 0.0.0.0 -p 5000 projectname.asgi:application
 ```